 How Best To Tour The Kentucky Bourbon Trail®?

-If you choose to drive yourself, you’ll need to book tours in advance and plan on covering two to three per day — as long as those distilleries are in close proximity to each other.
+If you choose to drive yourself, you’ll need to book tours in advance at each distillery and plan on covering two to three per day — as long as those distilleries are in close proximity to each other.
+You’ll also want to designate a driver in your group to safely get you from one distillery to the next if you’re renting or driving your own car.

 Don’t Forget Your Kentucky Bourbon Trail® Passport